Classical Physics: Spacetime and Fields: Fields

-The integral $\oint{\bf A}\cdot d{\bf f}$ is the flux of a vector ${\bf A}$ through the surface ${\bf f}$ and the integral $\oint{\bf A}\cdot d{\bf l}$ is called the {\em circulation} of ${\bf A}$ along the contour ${\bf l}$.
-Thus the flux of the magnetic field through a closed surface vanishes and the circulation of the electric field along a contour, which is called the {\em electromotive force}, is equal to the minus time derivative of the flux of the magnetic field through the surface enclosed by this contour ({\em Faraday's law}).
+Therefore, the flux of the magnetic field, which is referred to as the {\em magnetic flux}, through a closed surface vanishes.
+The circulation of the electric field along a closed contour, which is referred to as the {\em electromotive force}, is equal to the minus time derivative of the flux of the magnetic field through the surface enclosed by this contour, constituting {\em Faraday's law of electromagnetic induction}.